-Current Issue: Work
+Current Issue: Generosity

 Christian Reflection is an ideal resource for discipleship training in the church.
 Multiple copies are available for group study at $3.00 per copy.

-Hymn and Worship Service
+Hymns and Worship Service

-Study Guides and Lesson Plans (Download the set of six Study Guides)
+Study Guides and Lesson Plans (Download the set of five Study Guides)